tendai22/pio-doc/doc/xx.md

 ||||Table 998.
 SM0_INSTR,  SM1_INSTR,  SM2_INSTR,  SM3_INSTR Registers

 <bit-table>
->>>31:16  Reserved.
+>>>31:16  Reserved. - -
 >>>15:0  Read to see the instruction currently addressed by state machine N's program  RW  counter.
-Write to execute an instruction immediately (including jumps) and then  resume execution.
-Type  Reset  -  -  -
+Write to execute an instruction immediately (including jumps) and then  resume execution. -  -  -
 </bit-table>